brianAray/Java-Python-with-Automation/README.md

     python --version

+### Step 9: Install The PostgreSQL ODBC Driver

+Scoop does not support the installation of the PostgreSQL ODBC Driver.
+As such, please skip to the [manual installation subsection](#step-10-install-the-postgresql-odbc-driver) which details how to install the driver.

+### Step 10: Install Visual Studio Code

+To install Visual Studio code we can use

+    scoop install vscode

+You can check to see if Visual Studio Code by searching for it in the start menu.
+You can also open it up using the terminal with the command "code".

-### Step 10: Install PyCharm
+### Step 11 (Optional): Install PyCharm

 In order to install PyCharm, run the following command in your terminal:

-    scopp install pycharm
+    scoop install pycharm

 If your installation was successful, you should now be able to search for "PyCharm" in your Windows search bar.

-### Step 11: Install The PostgreSQL ODBC Driver

-Scoop does not support the installation of the PostgreSQL ODBC Driver.
-As such, please skip to the [manual installation subsection](#step-10-install-the-postgresql-odbc-driver) which details how to install the driver.

 ### Step 12: Install PostgreSQL (Optional)

 In order to install PostgreSQL, we will NOT be using Scoop as we require PostgreSQL 10, a version that is not currently supported by Scoop.
 That said, we will manually download the PostgreSQL installer visiting the [official website](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).